-In addition to our traffic light system, we use Class Charts to reward positive behaviours with positive points and the wrong choices with negative points.
-The Academy uses Class Charts, an online system that teachers use to log and track achievement and behaviour throughout the Academy day.
-The Academy believes in working closely with parents/carers and one of the key benefits of using Class Charts is that we are able to securely share your child's achievement and behaviour report with you and keep you up-to-date immediately.
+In addition to our traffic light system, we use Class Dojo to reward positive behaviours with positive points.
+The Academy uses Class Dojo on a daily basis, an online system that teachers use to log and track achievement and behaviour throughout the Academy day.